Chuks Aneke: Birmingham City

 Aneke followed his former manager Lee Bowyer to Championship club Birmingham City, where he signed a two-year deal effective from 1 July.
+Upon joining the club, Aneke was given a number fifteen shirt.

 He made his debut in the starting eleven for Birmingham's 1–0 win against Colchester United in the EFL Cup first round, and scored his first goal to complete a 5–0 league win away to Luton Town on 21 August.
+However, Aneke found his playing time, coming from the substitute bench, due to the in-form of Scott Hogan, Troy Deeney and Jérémie Bela.
+In what turns out to be his last appearance for the club against Queens Park Rangers on 2 January 2022, he came on as a 67th minute substitute and scored six minutes later, in a 2–1 loss.
+By the time Aneke departed Birmingham City in the January transfer window, he made twenty–one appearances and scoring two times in all competitions.

 Return to Charlton Athletic

-On 14 January 2022, after just half a season at Birmingham City, Aneke rejoined League One side Charlton Athletic on a three-and-a-half year contract.
+On 14 January 2022, after just half a season at Birmingham City, Aneke rejoined League One side Charlton Athletic on an undisclosed fee, signing a three–year contract.